 Will going with PolicyMe cost me more?

-But don’t worry.
-Even though our business makes commissions, our agents are salaried and not incentivized to sell you something you don’t need.
+You also know if you're recommended to get life insurance, it's because you need it.
+Our agents are salaried and not incentivized to sell you something you don't need.
 Phew!

 How to compare life insurance quotes